WireSock Secure Connect — wiresock-client.exe

 Replace <path\to\config.conf> with the actual full path to your WireGuard client configuration file.

-Use double quotes if the path contains spaces, e.g., "C:\path to\config.conf".If you have your WireGuard configuration file ready, you can swiftly initiate the WireSock VPN Client as a standalone application with the following command:
+Use double quotes if the path contains spaces, e.g., "C:\path to\config.conf".If you have your WireGuard configuration file ready, you can start WireSock Secure Connect as a standalone application with the following command:

 For scenarios where you require the WireSock VPN Client to operate in virtual network interface mode, execute this command instead:

-wiresock-client.exe run -config [config_full_path_name] -log-level none -lacA key point to remember is to employ the -log-level none parameter for routine operations to optimize performance.
-Reserve the use of logging levels other than none for times when you need to troubleshoot or debug the application, as extensive logging can impact the application’s efficiency.
+wiresock-client.exe run -config [config_full_path_name] -log-level none -lacUse the -log-level none parameter for routine operations to optimize performance.
+Reserve other logging levels for troubleshooting, as extensive logging can impact application efficiency.

 Windows Service

-Installing WireSock VPN Client as a Windows Service
+Installing WireSock Secure Connect as a Windows service

 Here’s a more structured and user-friendly version of the instructions for installing and managing the WireSock VPN Client Service:

-To set up the WireSock VPN Client to automatically start with Windows, use the following command:
+To set up WireSock Secure Connect to automatically start with Windows, use the following command:

 If you need to install the client with a virtual network adapter, append the -lac option: